tonyfarha/react-wp-shortcode-boilerplate/README.md

 1. **Download the Plugin**: Download the ZIP file of this plugin and extract it to your WordPress plugin directory (`wp-content/plugins/react-wp-shortcode`).

+2. **Install Dependencies**: Navigate to the plugin's root directory in a terminal and run `npm install` to install the required dependencies.

+3. **Build for Production**: Run `npm run build` to compile and optimize your React app for production use.

-2. **Activate the Plugin**: Navigate to the "Plugins" menu in your WordPress admin area.
+4. **Activate the Plugin**: Navigate to the "Plugins" menu in your WordPress admin area.
 Find "React WP Shortcode" in the list and click "Activate".

 ## Usage